-Our Vedic sastras say that every human being must get a second birth (spiritual) to engage in devotional life.
+The sastras also say that one must get a second birth (spiritual initiation) to engage in devotional life.
 It is said that if one does not get this, he is considered no better than animal.
 Only when one gets initiated by a bonafide and self realized guru, one's chanting and devotional life (sadhana) will bet effective and successful.

 When a devotee decides to enter into devotional life in Krishna Consciousness, he/she must approach and surrender to a guru.

 There are various levels of initiation as follows:

 1. Hari Nama

 This is the first thing to be received from a guru.
 At this time, the guru gives a spiritual name for the initiated.

 Here are the rules to follow once hari nama initiation is taken: